FatihSeida/depgraph_hsic_pruning/README.md

 nc: 80  # number of classes
 ```

-See the `ultralytics/cfg/datasets` directory for examples.
+See the official Ultralytics documentation for dataset YAML examples.

 ## Helper utilities